Csbrock16/E-Commerce-Sales-Data/README.md

 ### Results/Findings

 Figured Out:
-  - what month generated the most sales & profits based on the different products sold
+  - What month generated the most sales & profits based on the different products sold
-  - which region gained the most in sales based on the different products sold
+  - Which region gained the most in sales based on the different products sold